 top of page

-Research projects and ideas
+Research projects

-They are of great importance as predictors insofar as they represent the first image of what could happen to aquatic ecosystems in wetter regionswith the advent and establishment of climate change and extreme droughts.
+Such areas are considered to be concentrations of biodiversity, not only on the spot but also in their surroundings (Maltchik, 2000).
+They are essential as predictors, as they represent the first indication of what could happen to aquatic ecosystems in wetter regions with the advent and establishment of climate change and extreme droughts.

 Arch lagoon (Namibe desert)